 5. App Store Optimization

-- Description: Include a clear and concise description about the functionality of your app and lead with your strongest points.
-You only have 255 characters to grab a person’s attention before they have to click-through, so make sure within those character limits you clearly define your functionality, any key features, and credibility you’ve received.
+2) Description: Include a clear and concise description about the functionality of your app and lead with your strongest points.
+Clearly define your functionality, any key features, and credibility you’ve received.
 Users searching the store should quickly understand the value-add of your app.
-For example, Vine’s app store description clearly defines their value-add, and focuses on the benefits its app provides to the user while keeping it short and sweet and incorporating a bulleted list for easy reading.

 - App Icon: You app’s icon is your branding to the world so don’t overlook its importance.
 Make sure that it’s unique, clean, and aesthetically pleasing.
 It should capture the essence of your app.
 Though seemingly small, icons are powerful engagement tools that can attract or detract users based on look and feel alone.

 App Icon Pro Tips:

 Use a unique symbol that will represent your brand as well as standout in the app store sea.
 You want your app icon to be as distinctly recognizable as possible, and to encompass not only the essence of your brand but it’s functionality as well.
 When someone sees your icon they should be able to understand what it does

 Simplicity is king.
 Your app icon should be sleek yet have a minimalist design approach so it doesn’t look too busy and appears clean and professional